databricks/simr/README.md

 jar you specified gets shipped to those nodes.
 The mappers use HDFS to do leader election to elect one of the mappers as the Spark driver.
-SIMR then executes your driver and communicates the driver URL (through %spark_url%) to a bunch of executors on the rest of the machines (there is a SIMR specified backend scheduler in Spark).
+SIMR then executes your driver and communicates the driver URL (through %spark_url%) to all the other mappers.
+The other mappers then start Spark executors that are passed the driver URL (there is a SIMR specified backend scheduler in Spark).
 The executors connect back to the driver, which executes your program.
 All output to stdout and stderr is redirected to the specified HDFS directory.
 Once your job is done, the SIMR backend scheduler shuts down all the executors (hence the required call to `stop()`).